Winter Dormancy – The Great Plant Snooze 🌿❄️

 A Quick Word on Trimming

-I have a detailed Blogs on:
+I have a detailed blog on:

-Trimming and Pruning your Babies HERE.
+- Trimming and Pruning your Babies HERE.

-Repotting your Babies HERE.
+- Repotting your Babies HERE.

-Splitting your Venus Fly Traps HERE.
+- Splitting your Venus Fly Traps HERE.

-And Splitting your Sarracenias HERE.
+- Splitting your Sarracenias HERE.

 Final Thoughts 🌿